Inexpensive Hobbies to Overcome Boredom

-Decoupage is nothing more then cutting pictures, symbols, numbers, alphabets from magazines, newspapers; any light weight paper will do.
+Decoupage is nothing more then cutting pictures, symbols, numbers, and alphabets from magazines, newspapers, wrapping paper, or other lightweight papers.

 - Mix school glue with water into a lightweight mixture.

-- Use a brush to apply the diluted paste onto the cutout.
+- Use a brush to apply the diluted paste onto the wrong side of cutout.

-- Place the cutout on the intended object, then brush another layer of the thinned out paste.
+- Place the cutout on the intended object; brush a layer of thinned paste on top side of cutout..

 - Continue to cut and paste until the object is completely covered in the manner you wish.
 If a mistake is made, replace with another cutout.